Arrange your insurances

 When living in the Netherlands, you must, by law, have sufficient health insurance.
 We strongly recommend that you have the appropriate liability and travel insurance as well.
 Organizing these insurances is your own responsibility, but we have set out some general information/guidelines.

 It is a legal requirement for all international students living in the Netherlands to have adequate health insurance.
 If you do not take out Dutch public health insurance when you should, you will be fined by Dutch Authorities.
 See also this Knowledge Clip Healthcare in the Netherlands.

 - It is important that you take out the correct insurance before you need it.
 If you wait until a situation arises for which you do not have adequate cover, it is unlikely that you will be covered and you will have to pay all costs yourself.
 In the case of medical costs, these very quickly accumulate as healthcare in the Netherlands is expensive.

 - We recommend you to take out insurance before coming to the Netherlands even as it mostly also covers your journey to the Netherlands.
 It is your own responsibility to make the necessary arrangements, preferably at least two weeks before traveling to the Netherlands.

 - Be aware that most student insurance policies do not cover pre-existing medical (including mental) conditions.
-Only the Aon complete + insurance does cover these, see below at Aon Student Insurance.
+The Aon complete + insurance and The InsureTostudy MasterPlan+ insurance do cover these, see below at Aon Student Insurance and InsureToStudy insurance.